The Isle of Man contains a set of historical landmarks depicting the distinct history of island.

 - Laxey Wheel - Industrial monument – large waterwheel, built in 1854.
 It was built to pump the water from the mineshafts.
 Diameter of the wheel – 22 m.

-- Monk’s Bridge in Ballasalla - Medieval packhorse bridge, built circa 1350 AD.
+- Monk’s Bridge in Ballasalla - Medieval packhorse bridge, built sometimes around 1350 AD.